dberthault/qollage/README.md

 ## Known issue

 If there are many gates that are represented by a slice the slice label might overlap or there might be some gaps between the slices.
-If there is a gate represented by a slice inside a circuit used in a gate (i.e. PragmaLoop) the slice will got through all the qubits not only the ones used by the gate' circuit.
+If there is a gate represented by a slice inside a circuit used in a gate (example: PragmaLoop) the slice will go through all the qubits not only the ones used by the gate' circuit.
 Issues mentionned in the first line also applies here.

 ## Contributing